-Doctoral student Kathryn Mara conducted these interviews with our faculty and staff to get to know them better, and to let our prospective students know us better, too.
+Doctoral student Kathryn Mara also conducted the interviews below with some of our faculty and staff to get to know them better, and to let our prospective students know us better, too.

 Interviews